coalesceio/data-quality-nodetypes/README.md

 ### DMF

 The Coalesce DMF node allows you to to monitor the state and integrity of your data.
-You can use DMFs to measure key metrics, such as, but not limited to, freshness and counts that measure duplicates, NULLs, rows, and unique values.
+You can use DMFs to measure key metrics, such as, but not limited to, freshness and counts that measure duplicates, NULLs, rows, and unique values.This is based on Data Metric functions concept in Snowflake.For more information on roles and privileges refer [docs](https://docs.snowflake.com/en/user-guide/data-quality-intro#about-data-quality-and-dmfs).

 You can set a DMF on the following kinds of table objects:
 * Dynamic table